pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

     "display": "flex"
 }
 ```
-We have to specify the width and height here as being **\"100%\"**
+We have to specify the width and height here as being **"100%"**
 because, without it, the DIV will only grow as large as the content and
 we want to ensure that it stays as large as it can.
 We're also
 specifying a different `position` value here - **absolute** - which
 basically tells the browser to render our DIV at a specific position.
 In
 this case, we're letting it default the starting point, which is the
-\"top left corner\" of the first ancestor element with a \"position\"
+"top left corner" of the first ancestor element with a "position"
 attribute on it (in this case, our parent div, which we said was
 **relative** positioned).
 We're also specifying a `display` property with a value of **flex**.
-This creates what's known as \"Flexbox\" which will help us deal with
+This creates what's known as "Flexbox" which will help us deal with
-the concept of turning our child DIVs into \"Columns\" and \"Rows\".
+the concept of turning our child DIVs into "Columns" and "Rows".
 Now that we've got our container, let's work on the next three
 children, which will represent our three columns.